Social Justice Internships

 Through grant funding, the Social Science Research Institute's Center for Social Justice will fund semester-long student internships at not-for-profit organizations.
 Student applicants will be welcomed from all four schools on campus: Arts and Sciences, Business, Health Sciences, and Engineering Technology.
 Selected students will receive a stipend for a 120-hour internship experience at an NPO and will also attend 30 hours of seminar and supervision with the SSRI Research Program Coordinator.

-Internship projects and the selection of the NPO will be made jointly by the Research Program Coordinator, the student, the SSRI Director, and a representative of the student’s department (if said student is receiving internship credit from their department) to ensure internship project adhere's to the academic department's guidelines.
-Student internships will be coordinated and supervised by the Research Program Coordinator of the SSRI.
+Internship projects and the selection of the NPO will be made jointly by the SSRI Program Director, Eva Pearson, the student, the SSRI Executive Director, Dr. Miriam K. Deitsch, and a representative of the student’s department (if said student is receiving internship credit from their department) to ensure internship project adheres to the academic department's guidelines.
+Student internships will be coordinated and supervised by the Program Director of the SSRI.